 Tip #2: Awareness is key!

 Awareness.
 Sugar was my number one weakness.
 It still is, but I’m now aware of my consumption and I know my limits.
 When I adjusted my intake of the sweet stuff I finally understood the ‘less is more’ philosophy.
 My taste buds became more content and my body was a happy human.
 Did you hear that?
 I didn’t give up sugar completely, I just cut back immensely.
-With that said, I wanted to share with you what I used to eat for lunch and what I’m eating now for lunch.
+Toxic foods can do a number on our bodily systems, in other words, bring on inflammation.
+I wrote a short ebook on digestion and what things might trigger our inflammation.
+Once we remove the trigger, the inflammation heals.
+Check it out here: Triggers and What to do for IBD.

 What’s for lunch?